Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: Education.
 In addition, it is included in the E Clampus Vitus series list.

 Location.
 40° 25.956′ N, 121° 51.941′ W. Marker is in Manton, California, in Tehama County.
-Marker can be reached from Forward Road near Manton School Road, on the right when traveling east.
+It can be reached from Forward Road near Manton School Road, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 31345 Forward Road, Manton CA 96059, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow
+At least 8 other markers are within 7 miles of this

 More about this marker.
 Continue through the gate and up the hill to the left.

-Photographed By Barry Swackhamer, August 23, 2015
+Photographed by Barry Swackhamer, August 23, 2015

 2. Manton Schoolhouse Marker